ABOUT

 Kadira's studio is located in Springfield on the Central Coast of Australia 80 Ks north of Sydney.

-Her work falls into three broad categories - her Floralscapes, Landscapes and more recently an exploration of the power of abstraction.
-Her work has morphed and changed over the years even as the very landscape she records has changed.
+Her work falls into three broad categories - her Floralscapes, Landscapes, and more recently Abstract Realism - an exploration of the power of combining realism with abstraction.

-One of the most important things to emerge has been her work with and understanding of quantum physics and her exploration of utilizing that in the way she paints.
+One of the most important things to emerge in more recent works has been her exploration of and understanding of Quantum Physics and utilizing that in the way she paints.
+To this end, her works in Abstract Realism, are based on the Krystal Spiral, an underlying energy construct with which she begins each painting.

-She states" Everything is energy and so through my work I am connected to the work on an energetic level.
-My emotional state at the time of painting is very important because if I am wanting to create something of beauty and that is spiritually uplifting, my consciousness must mirror that at the time of painting. "
+She states" Everything is energy and so I am connected to the work on an energetic level.
+Therefore, one's emotional state at the time of painting is very important.
+If I want to create something beautiful, that is spiritually uplifting, my consciousness must mirror that at the time of painting. "

-Her practice therefore involves entering a meditative state prior to painting and working with a clear intention.
+Her practice, therefore involves entering a meditative state prior to painting, and working with intuition and a clear intention.

 A cosy corner in Studio KJ